mk12/sicp/notes/text.md

 #### Probabilistic methods

 - Most familiar algorithms compute an answer that is guaranteed to be correct.
 Not so with the Fermat test.
-- We can make the probability error in our primality test as small as we like simply by running more tests -- except for Carmichael numbers.
+- We can make the probability error in our primality test as small as we like simply by running more tests---except for Carmichael numbers.
 - If $n$ passes the test for one random value of a, the chances are more than 50% that $n$ is prime.
 - Probabilistic algorithms: algorithms for which one can prove that the chance of error becomes arbitrarily small.